telerik/blazor-docs/components/grid/columns/resize.md

 Programmatic autofitting works even if column resizing is disabled.

+### Limitations

+List of the known limitations of the AutoFit Columns feature:

+* Auto-fitting the columns on initial load of the Grid is not supported.

+* Auto-fitting the columns is not supported with [Virtual Columns]({%slug grid-columns-virtual%})

+>note Check the [AutoFit all Grid columns on initial load knowledge-based article]({%slug grid-autofit-columns-on-initial-load%}) to see a possible solution to achieve this behavior.

 ## Example

 >caption How Column Resizing Works in the Telerik Grid